MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 A Visual Studio test explorer adapter for Karma

-This extension integrates [Karma - Spectacular Test Runner for Javascript](http://karma-runner.github.io/) with the test explorer in Visual Studio 2013 and Visual Studio 2015 Preview.
+This extension integrates [Karma - Spectacular Test Runner for Javascript](http://karma-runner.github.io/) with the test explorer in Visual Studio 2013 and Visual Studio 2015 Preview / CTP.

 # Demo